-The following shows that the Customer Frontend application violates the Response Time baseline.
+The following shows that the easyTravel mobile application violates the Response Time baseline.
 That means that certain business transactions have a response time that violates the baseline.
 Notice that the underlying infrastructure has health problems that impact the application also.
-Five out of five associated application processes are unhealthy.
+The associated host is unhealthy.
+It also affects user experience.

-Click on the problematic application.
-The following window appears and displays all the business transactions with the problematic ones at the top:
+Click the problematic application.
+The Application Details built-in dashboard and displays the problematic business transactions at the top:

-The Business Transaction Details tell you if the problem is related to performance, failure or process health.
-They also tell you if you currently have more throughput than usual, which can also cause unusual behavior.
+Click the problematic Business Transaction.
+The Business Transaction details built-in dashboard tells you if the problem is related to performance, failure or process health.
+It also tells you if you currently have more throughput than usual, which can also cause unusual behavior.
 The following shows that the response time surpasses the automatically calculated baseline.
 This is why AppMon is alerted.

 AppMon automatically calculates baselines for median response time (50%) and the slowest 10% of response time (90%).
 It also calculates a baseline for the failure rate and calculates the expected throughput per transaction, based on historical throughput data.
 If any of these values cause a baseline violation, drill into more details such as the Response Time Hotspots dashlet, Transaction Flow dashlet or Errors dashlet.

-If the problem is related to degrading response time, the first step is to drill to the Response Time Hotspots.
+If the problem is related to degrading response time, the first step is to drill down into it.
+Click the Response Time Hotspots link in the chart.

-The following image shows that one particular API is responsible for almost 70% of the response time that executes on one particular agent:
+The following image shows that one particular API is responsible for almost 80% of the response time that executes on an Agent:

 Click on the problematic API to see the Method Hotspots dashlet.
 This displays which methods are slow to execute, and who is calling these methods.

-Drill into the Transaction Flow dashlet** for another way to analyze application problems.
-The Transaction Flow provides an overview of the application tiers associated with this business transaction.
-Use the Transaction Flow to determine the following:
+Another way to analyze problems is the Transaction Flow.
+It provides an overview of the application tiers associated with this business transaction.
+Use it to determine the following: